cssmillie/StrainFinder/README.md

 This command reads the alignment data from aln.cpickle (or em.cpickle if it exists).
 It estimates strains from --max\_reps 10 initial conditions, keeping the 3 best estimates.
 Each search terminates after the local convergence criteria (specified by --dtol, --ntol, and --max\_iter) have been met, or if the --max\_time limit of 3600 seconds has been reached.
 New searches started with the --converge command will pick up where the last search left off.
 It saves the results in em.cPickle and writes the strain profiles to otu\_table.txt.
 For parallelization, you can submit many identical jobs and they will optimize different estimates, communicating via log.txt.

+## Preprocessing

+There are many ways to generate the input data for Strain Finder.
+We provide an example pipeline in the "preprocess" directory, but *this is only an example* and we encourage you to modify it as needed.
+The commands you need to run are provided by the "0.run.py" script (note: this script does *not* run the commands itself).
+The basic outline is:

+1) Align metagenomes to reference database with BWA
+2) Filter SAM files by percent identity and match length
+3) Convert SAM files into sorted BAM files
+4) Make "gene file" for kpileup (similar to mpileup)
+5) Use kpileup to count SNPs at each alignment site
+6) Merge kpileup files and convert to numpy array format
+7) Filter numpy alignments by coverage
+8) Write separate numpy alignments for each genome

+The  input files are described below and examples are provided in the "preprocess" directory on GitHub.
+--fastqs: A list of metagenomic FASTQ files to map (newline-separated)
+--ref: Reference FASTQ database to use
+--map: Map of genomes to contigs in the reference database (tab-delimited) There are optional arguments controlling mapping quality, alignment filtering, etc.

 ## Inputs
 • Numpy array (--aln)